Unemployed Worker Benefits

 Unemployment Comp Notices

 Apply for free skills training now!
-In November 2014, the Maine Department of Labor reopened the application period for its Competitive Skills Scholarship Program in 10 counties.
-This gives Mainers with low incomes a real chance to gain meaningful job skills: covers most costs for certificate programs and two and four year degrees.
+As of June 2016, the Maine Department of Labor has openings for the Competitive Skills Scholarship Program in 5 counties.
+This gives Mainers with low incomes a real chance to gain meaningful job skills.
+It covers most costs for certificate programs and two and four year degrees.
 It is unclear how long this enrollment period will last.
 Visit the Maine Career Center for more information.

 “How to prepare for an Unemployment Compensation Hearing or Appeal” Presented by David Sherman, Esq.
 Learn how to prepare for hearings and appeals if you have been denied unemployment.
 What are the rules and what evidence is important to present to a hearing officer?
 This Lawyers in Libraries session is archived in 3 parts on the Volunteer Lawyer's Project YouTube Channel.

 Were you recently denied unemployment benefits?
 The Volunteer Lawyer's Project may be able to help you.
 Get contact information here

 Questions about how Maine Dept. of Labor's electronic benefits system works?
 What the MAP card fees are?
 What to do if you have problems with your card?
 How to get benefits deposited in a bank account, instead of using the MAP card?
 Go here.

 This information tells you about some of the benefits you may be able to get if you lose your job.
 It includes only benefits which are administered by the Maine Department of Labor.
 If you have questions about other benefits, such as EIC, tax and rent rebate, TANF, food stamps, MaineCare or general assistance, go to Are You Leaving Money on the Table?